 A few years ago, I produced an entire long-format show about basil for the Still Growing podcast.

-So, check it out on my blog or on your favorite podcast player just search for the word Basilmania (SG573) and the Still Growing podcast episode should pop right up.
+So, check it out on my blog or your favorite podcast player search for the word Basilmania (SG573), and the Still Growing podcast episode should pop right up.

 Wentworth was the colonial governor of New Hampshire from 1741 to 1766.

-Wentworth is important to North American gardeners, because Wentworth had brought the lilac along with other trees and shrubs when he immigrated to America from England.
+Wentworth is vital to North American gardeners because he brought the lilac along with other trees and shrubs when he immigrated to America from England.

 In 1750, the first lilac was planted at the Wentworth home.
 In 1919, it was adopted as the New Hampshire State Flower because lawmakers felt it was,

 "symbolic of the hardy character of the men and women of New Hampshire; the granite state."